Police: Drug User Enters Car Outside Passaic Bodega After Mom Leaves Kids In Back Seat

 Emerging from the store to find him rummaging through her car, the woman screamed before he could drive off, Mayor Hector Carlos Lora said.

-A good Samaritan who was driving by got out and chased the 29-year-old intruder as he ran but lost him, Deputy Police Chief Jonathan Schaer said.
+A good Samaritan who was driving by got out and chased the 29-year-old intruder, Deputy Police Chief Jonathan Schaer said.

-Responding police officers searched the area, spotted the suspect and arrested him on burglary and attempted theft charges, as well as for violating Gov. Phil Murphy's coronavirus emergency lockdown order, Schaer said.
+He pointed the suspect out to responding police officers who arrested him on burglary and attempted theft charges, as well as for violating Gov. Phil Murphy's coronavirus emergency lockdown order, Schaer said.

 With motor vehicle thefts soaring, Schaer urged all drivers to never leave their cars unlocked and unattended, no matter the circumstance.